-For many families, caretakers, and friends of individuals with a severe or untreated illness, negative thought patterns often lead to depression and high levels of stress.
+For many of us (especially caretakers, family members, or friends of those with a chronic mental health condition), negative thought patterns often lead to depression, anxiety, panic attacks, and high levels of stress.

-Sustaining a balanced perspective about what is currently transpiring in your life is often difficult to do when nothing in your world seems positive.
-There are 3 major patterns of thought I believe humans engage in while under extraordinary stress and emotional strain:
+Sustaining a balanced perspective about what is currently transpiring in your life is often difficult to do when nothing in your world seems positive or when you are constantly faced with challenges.
+That giant just seems too tall to tackle.
+But I’ve learned through both personal and professional experience that there are 3 major patterns of thought humans engage in while under extraordinary stress and emotional strain:

 -“I should know so much more about mental illness”

 -“I should be able to handle this stressor”

 The above cognitive distortions can result in reduced levels of confidence and hope.
 Distorted thinking patterns are narrow and do not allow a balanced view of the events occurring in your life.
 This is why it is important to have something or someone who can help you gain (and maintain) a balanced perspective.
 There are things, however, you can do on your own to combat the 3 major poor thinking patterns listed above:

 - Reflect: Take time to reflect on the situation and your thoughts.
 Challenge yourself by questioning whether there is “evidence” for how you view the situation.
 Is the evidence sound evidence?
 Could you possibly perceive the situation in another way?

 - Move: Engaging in exercise (yoga, Zumba, aerobics, jogging, etc.) is a great way to free your mind and free yourself from the chains of worry, stress, and depression.